Etosha & Swakopmund

 You will be collected from your accommodation within the Windhoek city limits at 07:00 and transferred to Chameleon Headquarters for a short pre-departure meeting.

-Etosha is huge, just over 22,000 square km and is home to 114 species of mammal, 350 species of bird, 110 species of reptile, uncountable numbers of insects and, somewhat bizarrely, one species of fish.
-There are good chances of spotting many of these different creatures as we tour through the park, stopping at the various waterholes along our way.
-All visitors must be in camp by sunset, and we aim to arrive at our lodge at Halali just before sunset and with time to settle into our rooms, with en-suite bathroom and tea/coffee facilities.
+Etosha is huge, spanning just over 22,000 square kilometres and home to 114 species of mammal, 350 species of bird, 110 species of reptile, countless numbers of insects, and, somewhat bizarrely, one species of fish.
+There are good chances of spotting many of these different creatures as we tour through the park, stopping at the various waterholes along the way.

 Meals: Lunch, Dinner

-There are, however, numerous waterholes here, both natural and man-made, and our game driving technique is to take in as many of these as possible.
-Here we hope that the game will come to us as the thirsty animals attend for a much-needed drink.
 On our way today, we will stop to have a closer look at the Etosha Pan.
-The name Etosha translates as ‘great white space’ but this name does not do justice to the immensity of the pan.
+The name Etosha translates as ‘great white space’, but this name does not do justice to the immensity of the pan.
 Over 4,700 square km of dazzling white mineral pan, so big that it can be seen from space.

 Meals: Breakfast, Lunch, Dinner